Smokers’ claims of being targeted by litter cops backed up by new figures which show 2 in 3 fines are for dropped butts

-In contrast, the numbers fined for general litter, fly-tipping and dog poo – which residents are most concerned about – were 7, 35 – and one.
+In contrast, the numbers fined for general litter, fly-tipping and dog poo – which residents are most concerned about – were 7, 35 and 1.

 Fifteen fines were handed out for fly-posting and graffiti – two of which were given to artists Jessica Sharville and John Parkinson for painting a mural on a wall at a well-known street art hotspot.
 Jessica said the move could lead to a “chilling effect” on the city’s street art scene.

 However, following our stories about smokers claims of being unfairly targeted, the council started working with contractor 3GS to issue more fines for flytipping and commercial waste- and raffle tickets will be handed out to people seen disposing of their waste properly, with a prize of £100 worth of Amazon vouchers.

 In the last eight weeks, 27 fines were issued for flytipping, compared to eight in the first eight weeks of operation and 65 were given out for commercial waste offences compared with 36 issued in the preceeding eight weeks.
 Fifty four fines were issued for cigarette related litter.
 There is a slight overlap between this time period and the original figures, which were for February to August.

 And the council says that money from the fines – which from February to August brought in just over £68,000 of which the council gets £24,400.50 – will go towards buying mobile CCTV to place at flytipping hotspots.

 The lack of fines for fly tipping and dog fouling were criticised by Green spokeswoman for the environment Councillor Louisa Greenbaum, who said: “Greens supported the initiative billed as a zero cost way of cracking down on anti-social littering and fly tipping around the city.